heb12/heb12.github.io/members.md

 MasterOfTheTiger is the main front-end developer, and the visual designer.

 ## AmazingMech2418
 AmazingMech2418 works with the front-end development.
-H He was the second person to join.
+He was the second person to join.

 ## Myeducate (quit)
 Myeducate worked mostly with back-end development, like the server for the Bible translations, but did not have time for it, so he quit.